9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 };
 ```

-You can _handle_ different pieces of the query, but the most common is **remainder**, which refers to the _remainder_ of the query (everything but the triggers).
-For example, if the query was _chars test string_, the trigger would be _chars_ and so the remainder would be _test string_.
+This function is the meat of the Goodie that generates the instant answer (if any).
 Whatever you are handling is passed to the function in the $_ variable.
-You can also handle:

-* query_raw - the actual (full) query
-* query - with extra whitespace removed
-* query_nowhitespace - with whitespace totally removed
-* query_nowhitespace_nodash - with whitespace and dashes totally removed

 If you can produce a useful instant answer you just return it as one Scalar (as opposed to an Array, ArrayRef or HashRef).